paesanilab/mbpol_cuda_devel/Simple_two_layer_NN_model/README.md

 1) A Python script, which was the originally designed from the course, showing the clear walk path of the basic concept of NN.

 2) A C++ code based on CUDNN/CUBLAS/CUDA, showing how to use CUDNN to solve the NN problem.
-     It uses the "error_util.h" file coming from the "mnistCUDNN" example composed by nVIDIA.
+     It uses the "error_util.h" and "gemv.h" file coming from the "mnistCUDNN" example composed by nVIDIA.
-     Current implemented contents include:
+     The core of the code is class file "network.cu", in which the current implemented definitions include:
           - Layers, its input/output dimension (m,n), the weighted matrix (W[m,n]), a bias vector (b[n])
           - Algorithm between layers, including:
                - simple fully connected forward, using `cublasSgemv()` function